 - The small hedge in front of the wall (on the road-side)is currently not making either a positive or negative statement although on balance I’d recommend making a decision about whether it stays or goes.
 If it stays I would suggest that it should be given a more defining role by extending it for the full length of the wall and/or lowering it so that the cock ‘n’ hen detail that runs along the top of the wall is exposed.

 - The Choisya has become overgrown and should, I believe, be removed.

 - The same goes for the Euonymus

-- The diamond trellis clearly gives an element of privacy and screening although I would suggest that a visually more cohesive solution would be to extend the beech (or is it hornbeam?) hedge from the rose arch all along to the corner where the oil tank sits.
+- The diamond trellis clearly gives an element of privacy and screening although I would suggest that a visually more cohesive solution would be to extend the beech hedge from the rose arch all along to the corner where the oil tank sits.
 The trellis could be removed and the hedge would only need to be as high as the trellis currently is.
 Indeed, the existing hedge, (on the left of the gate in the picture above) could also be lowered to the same height.
 If you do decide to extend the hedge all along the wall I would definitely consider removing the small hedge that’s on the road-side of the wall.

 The following three pictures show the scene as we continue around the garden in a clockwise direction.

 The boundary in this part of the garden is perfectly in keeping and serves a very practical and satisfactory purpose.
 The only addition that you might want to consider is the addition of a trellis that runs along the top of the fence.
 This would increase the privacy, remove a lot of the visual clutter that’s seen from next door and it would provide the opportunity for planting a climber should you so wish.
 Please see the illustration below, it shows how trellis can be used to soften or blur the harsh distinction between property boundaries.
 When planted with climbers, the effect becomes even more successful.